Rigor Mortis (film): Plot

 Actor Chin Siu-ho, former star of Mr. Vampire, is suicidal after his wife and young son leave him.
 He moves into a dilapidated apartment building and hangs himself.
 His struggles draw the attention of twin girl ghosts who haunt the apartment, and they possess his body.
 Yau, a neighbor, bursts into the room, cuts the noose, and drives the spirits from Chin's body.
-Later, Chin visits Yau's restaurant, and Yau explains that his family are jiangshi (vampire)-hunters, but he has grown weary and taken up cooking instead especially glutinous rice which is used against vampires.
+Later, Chin visits Yau's restaurant, and Yau explains that his family are jiangshi (vampire)-hunters, but he has grown weary and taken up cooking glutinous rice which is used against vampires.

-Elsewhere in the apartment building, an elderly man named Uncle Tung falls down a stairwell after encountering a ghost and dies.
+Elsewhere in the apartment building, an elderly man named Uncle Tung falls down a stairwell and dies.
 His wife Meiyi asks Gau, a black magician living in the building, to resurrect Tung.
 Gau performs a ritual on the disfigured corpse and explains that Tung will revive after several days.
 Gau instructs Meiyi not to remove the mask he has put on Tung's face.

 Chin meets Yang Feng, a traumatized single mother, and her son, Pak.
 Chin learns from the apartment's security guard, Uncle Yin, that Yang and Pak previously lived in the unit he now occupies, and that the twin ghosts haunting the apartment were students being tutored there by Yang's husband.
 The husband raped one of the twins and was then stabbed by the other, who herself received mortal wounds in the scuffle.
 The remaining twin, distraught, hung herself.
 These ghosts caused Yang to flee the apartment.
 Chin resolves to banish the ghosts so that Yang and Pak can move in with him.

 After Yau refuses to help, Chin returns to his room, and is ambushed by Gau, who performs a ritual on him that summons the twins.
 They possess Chin again and attack Gau.
 Yau rushes in, and together, Gau and Yau exorcise the ghosts from Chin, binding them in a cabinet.
 Yau instructs Gau to burn the cabinet: Gau promises to, but instead secretly keeps the cabinet.

 Meiyi, frustrated that her husband Tung has still not resurrected, demands more help from Gau.
 Gau admits that virgin's blood might speed the resurrection process.
 Uncle Yin, investigating Tung's absence, interrupts their discussion as he is suspicious of Gau's knowledge of black magic.
 When he asks Gau about Tung, Meiyi beats Yin to death with a pot.
 Later, young Pak visits Meiyi alone.
 Meiyi hesitates only briefly before locking the virginal Pak in the bathroom with Tung's monstrous corpse.
 Against Gau's instructions, Meiyi has removed the warding mask from Tung's face.
 Tung revives and horrifically murders the child as Meiyi listens, tears streaming down her face.